Knoph1/TechCon_HTML/README.md

    - Contains a form for users to register for the event.

 5. **Contact Page (contact.html)**
-   - Displays contact details, social links, a map, and a contact form.
+   - Displays contact details, social links, a map and a contact form.

 ---